Military of the Han dynasty: Recruitment and training

 At the start of the Han dynasty, male commoners were liable for conscription starting from the age of 23 until the age of 56.
 The minimum age was lowered to 20 after 155 BC, briefly raised to 23 again during the reign of Emperor Zhao of Han (r.
 87–74 BC), but returned to 20 afterwards.
 Some convicts could choose to commute their service by serving on the frontier.
 Conscripts trained for one year and then served for another year either on the frontier, in one of the provinces, or at the capital as guards.
-A relatively small minority of these conscripts would also have served in the cavalry division in the north, which was primarily composed of volunteers from families of superior status, or water borne forces in the south.
-Conscripts were generally trained to arrange themselves in a formation five men deep, but actual practice on the battlefield could be flexible with some commanders preferring ranks of up to 10 men deep.
-Implementation of daily best practices was also highly dependent on each individual commander, with some like Li Guang eschewing administrative details while Cheng Buzhi always kept his men in tight formations.
+A relatively small minority of these conscripts would also have served in the cavalry division in the north, which was primarily composed of volunteers from families of superior status, or waterborne forces in the south.
+Conscripts were generally trained to arrange themselves in a formation five men deep, but actual practice on the battlefield could be flexible, with some commanders preferring ranks of up to 10 men deep.
+Implementation of daily best practices was also highly dependent on each commander, with some like Li Guang eschewing administrative details while Cheng Buzhi always kept his men in tight formations.
 After finishing their two years of service, the conscripts were discharged.
-During Western Han times discharged conscripts could still be called up for training once a year but this practice was discontinued after 30 AD.
+During Western Han times, discharged conscripts could still be called up for training once a year, but this practice was discontinued after 30 AD.

 Certain nobles were exempt from military conscription.
-Those of ranks four to eight did not have to perform service in their locality and those of rank 9 and higher had full exemptions.
+Those of ranks four to eight did not have to perform service in their locality, and those of rank 9 and higher had full exemptions.
 During the Eastern Han period, commoners were allowed to commute military service by paying a scutage tax.